Ne-Lexa/php-zip/README.md

     }
 }
 ```
-Next, use Composer to download new versions of the libraries:
+Then install updates using `Composer`:
 ```bash
 composer update nelexa/zip
 ```
-Update your Code to Work with the New Version:
+Update your code to work with the new version:
 - Class `ZipOutputFile` merged to `ZipFile` and removed.
   + `new \PhpZip\ZipOutputFile()` to `new \PhpZip\ZipFile()`
 - Static initialization methods are now not static.